focus-editor/focus/LOG.md

 # TODO
-- Undo/redo
-    + Type char (and remember edits)
-    + Clear redos
-    + Keypress
-    + Undo
-    + Redo
-    - See if we can add a new edit type just for typing chars to avoid allocating them on the heap
 - Move between panes by ctrl+arrow, move cursor horizontally by alt+arrows
 - Swap panes by ctrl+alt+arrow
 - Search text